FS-AI/FS-AI_ADS-DV_CAD/README.md

 The repository will be updated regularly in response to questions and as new information is confirmed and released.
 Github allows you to 'Watch' the repository so as to be informed of activity.

+#### Update 2021-06-02

+CAD models of the various connector types have been added.

 ## Questions